 Other: backpack, day bag or backpack, sunglasses, safety locks, moneybelt/travel pouch

 TRAVEL TIPS NICARAGUA: SAFETY AND HEALTH

-Wanna know something more about Nicaragua?
-Drop us a comment below! 😊
+Wanna know more about Nicaragua?
+Drop us a question in the comment section below! 😊